About Paddling

 As a volunteer organization we rely on people who are willing to help out in all capacities, from organizing paddling excursions behind the scenes to volunteer trip leaders who lead them.
 Our goal is to grow as an organization and to continue our robust paddling program.
 Here are some resources to guide you along this journey.

-2022 HOC Volunteer Trip Leader Guide.pdf - This is a paddling specific trip leader guide.
+HOC Volunteer Trip Leader Guide (PDF) - This is a paddling specific guide for leading trips.

-2022 HOC Trip Leaders Best Practices.pdf - This is a best practices guide specific to paddling.
+HOC Trip Leaders Best Practices (PDF) - This is a best practices guide for all HOC sports.

 Paddling and Camping Resources